turingschool/backend-curriculum-site/module2/projects/bike-share-redux.md

 * Build a logical user-flow that moves across multiple controllers and models
 * The application has been styled.
 * The application uses a balanced, considered color scheme.
-* The application implements a font (that is not the default font).
+* The application implements a font which is not the default font.
 * The application utilizes a nav bar.
 * The style shows evidence of intentional layout.
 * Space and text is balanced.
 White space is used to visually separate content.